gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Connection Handling {#dtls-connection-handling}

-It's up to DTLS key-establishment function to manage the DTLS connections and their related DCI state in the DTLS chunk.
+It's up to DTLS key-establishment function to manage the DTLS connections and their related DTLS Key Context in the DTLS chunk.

 ### Add a New DTLS Connection {#add-dtls-connection}

-Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time per DTLS connection type (Traffic or Restart).
-The new DCI value shall be the last active Traffic or Restart DCI increased by one.
+Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time.
-What is encoded in the DTLS chunk and DTLS user messages are the DCI value modulo 4.
-This makes the attempt to create a new DTLS connection to use the same, known, value of DCI from either peer.
-A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.

 As either endpoint can initiate a DTLS handshake at the same time, either endpoint may receive a DTLS ClientHello message when it has